 Our locality is certainly worth celebrating, and is held in high regard by the community.
 Our pupils must understand this, celebrating the history of Codnor and being proud of where they are from.

 Personal circumstances do not always allow pupils to experience the range of experiences necessary to build cultural capital.
-As a school, we appreciate that our role in nurturing a child does not simply begin and end in a classroom.
+We appreciate that our role in nurturing a child does not simply begin and end in a classroom.
 Our pupils experience a range of enrichment programmes throughout their time at our school which will help to develop the whole child, from building self-esteem and confidence to applying their skills in real-life situations.
 This is not just in school - children have the opportunity to visit places in the local community and further afield.
 It is important that children celebrate their achievements.

 We believe that we provide our children with an education they can be proud of.
 It is important for pupils to realise the fact that they are fortunate to receive an education, whereas others in the world do not.
 Our pupils should know the benefits of each subject and how these may help to provide opportunities for them in the future.
 We expect our pupils to maintain their positive attitude to education throughout their time at Codnor Primary School and beyond.